 "The Great Cessation" is in full effect.

-This means they are adhering to statewide "Stay at Home" orders, in which residents are forced indoors except for essential activities, such as getting supplies, walking a pet or going to an "essential" job.
+Much of the country is adhering to statewide "Stay at Home" orders, where residents are forced indoors except for essential activities, such as getting supplies, walking a pet or going to an "essential" job.

 For the most part, an "essential" job is exactly what one might assume.
 Infrastructure workers, manufacturing in critical fields, chemical workers, emergency and government facilities and -- of course -- health care are all necessary.